 Serverless technology enhances enterprise applications, enabling you to transform and improve traditional legacy systems.
-This developer journey shows you how a company can use OpenWhisk to deliver a smart supply chain application to its users.
+This code pattern shows you how a company can use OpenWhisk to deliver a smart supply chain application to its users.

 Acme Freight is a fictional freight logistics company.
-(For more on Acme Freight, see the developer journey Unlock enterprise data using APIs.)
+(For more on Acme Freight, see the developer code pattern Unlock enterprise data using APIs.)
 The company wants to improve their shipment process to account for weather conditions on their routes.
-They’ll implement a microservices architecture application that uses OpenWhisk and the Weather Company APIs to gain insight and improve shipment logistics.
+They implement a microservices architecture application that uses OpenWhisk and the Weather Company APIs to gain insight and improve shipment logistics.
 The API endpoints revealed and consumed by the microservices are secured and managed in a unified interface through API Connect.